FOREX-Dollar edges down as impact of hawkish Fed commentary fades

 "The effect on the dollar is fading today.
 Risk sentiment is also more upbeat and it doesn't look like markets are too worried about the Taiwan situation."

+A visit by U.S. House of Representatives Speaker Nancy Pelosi to the self-ruled island led to increased tensions between Washington and Beijing, which regards Taiwan as its sovereign territory.

-The dollar index =USD, which measures the greenback against six peers, was at 106.18, down about 0.3% but holding above a one-month low hit earlier this week.
+The dollar index =USD, which measures its performance against six peers, was at 106.36, down about 0.2% but holding above a one-month low hit earlier this week.

 The dollar's strength has yet to peak, a Reuters poll released on Thursday showed.
-Of those polled, 70% thought the dollar was yet to peak in this cycle, even after the dollar index hit its highest level in two decades in July.
+Of those polled, 70% thought the dollar had some room to rise further in this cycle, even after its index hit its highest level in two decades in July.

-Money markets price in a 50 bps hike at the Fed's September meeting, and a roughly 44% chance of another massive 75 bps increase.
-The Fed hiked rates by 75 bps at its meeting in June and July.
+Money markets price in a 50 basis point hike at the Fed's September meeting, and a roughly 44% chance of another massive 75 bps increase.
+The Fed hiked rates by 75 basis points at its meeting in June and July.

 World FX rateshttps://tmsnrt.rs/2RBWI5E